 Bending on Flags

-oTraining Area: Preparing the starting signals.
+oTraining Topics: Preparing the starting signals.
 Smithy flagpole.

 oRationale: To understand position of flags on the pole, how to time the raising and lowering, how to handle two flags simultaneously.